deprank/backend/README.md

 ## License

-Copyright (c) The Hummanta Authors.
+Copyright (c) The DepRank Authors.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.